shammur/SemEval2022Task3/README.md

 PreTENS includes the two following sub-tasks:
 - a binary classification: Predicting the acceptability of sentences (**A (1)** _vs_ **UA (0)**)
 <!-- - , which consists in predicting the acceptability label assigned to each sentence of the test set; -->
-- a regression task: Predicting the degree of Acceptance in a five Likert-scale
+- a regression task: Predicting the degree of Acceptance in a seven Likert-scale
 <!-- - , which consists in predicting the average score assigned by human annotators on a five Likert-scale with respect to the subset of data evaluated via crowdsourcing. -->